GoogleCloudPlatform/cpe-partner-solution-accelerators/analytics-hub/README.md

    3. Authorize the created view to query from the shared dataset
    4. Create Analytics Hub Data into the Clean Room (Listing with `restrictedExportConfig` and `Source.BigqueryDataset.SelectedResources[0].Resource.Table`)

-The snippet `create_listing_api` in the repsository demonstating the following:
+The snippet `create_listing_api` in the repository demonstate the following:

 1. Create Analytics Hub Data Clean Room (Exchange with `sharingEnvironmentConfig.dcrExchangeConfig`)
 2. Create Analytics Hub Data into the Clean Room (Listing with `restrictedExportConfig` and `bigqueryDataset.selectedResources`)